oli4jansen/baezijnismeemaken/README.md

     on your machine where the server listens.
 Set the `HOST` property in your `.env` file to the public IP address of your router.

-Run the client:
+Run the client for development:

 - `cd client`
 - `npm run start`

 ## Production

+1. Set up the .env file in `./server`.
+   - See `/server/README.md` for further instructions.
-`docker compose up --build`
+2. Run `docker compose up --build`

-It is recommended to run the Postgres database directly on the production machine.
+It is recommended to run the Postgres database directly on the bare-metal production machine.
+The Docker configuration does not provide a database server and the application will fail to start if no database server is found.

 The `docker-compose.yml` file inserts the following environment variable:
 `DATABASE_HOST=host.docker.internal`.
 This allows your server to connect to your